George Garton: Domestic career

 Garton made his first-class debut for Sussex against the Leeds/Bradford MCC University side in April 2016.
 Prior to his first-class debut, Garton was named in England's U19 squad for the 2016 Under-19 Cricket World Cup.

 In August 2020, in the third round of matches in the 2020 Bob Willis Trophy, Garton took his maiden five-wicket haul in first-class cricket.
 In 2021, he was drafted by Southern Brave for the inaugural season of The Hundred.
 He was the second highest wicket taker for Southern Brave with 10 wickets in 9 matches.

 On 25 August 2021, Garton was included in the Royal Challengers Bangalore squad for the second phase of the 2021 Indian Premier League (IPL) in the UAE.
 He made his IPL debut on 29 September 2021 against Rajasthan Royals.
 In April 2022, he was bought by the Southern Brave for the 2022 season of The Hundred.

 In September 2022 Garton was bought by the Joburg Super Kings for the inaugural season in the SA20 league in 2023.

 In November 2023 Garton joined Warwickshire, having previously worked under Bears first-team coach Mark Robinson at Sussex.

+On 23 July 2026, he made his maiden List A century, scoring 117 for Warwickshire against Nottinghamshire at the John Fretwell Sporting Complex.